muhammadshahidwandar/Visual-VAD-Unsupervised-Domain-Adaptation/README.md

 5. Training and testing of unsuperwised domain adaptation using fc features.

 ## Sub Directories and Files
+There are three sub directories discribed as follows

 ###images
          This subdirectory containes some sample dynamic images